Have you ever wondered if wolves could pose a danger to your cat?

 Safety for your cat with Flappie's intelligent technology

-Flappie 's smart cat flap offers a revolutionary solution for cat owners who are concerned about the safety of their pets.
-The innovative technology allows the flap to detect whether your cat comes home alone or with prey.
-This prevents unwanted guests such as mice or birds from entering the house and keeps your home clean and safe.
+Flappie 's smart cat flap offers a revolutionary solution for cat owners concerned about their pets' safety.
+Thanks to its innovative technology, the flap can detect whether your cat is returning home alone or with prey.
+This prevents unwanted guests like mice or birds from entering your home, keeping it clean and secure.

-Use the Flappie app to control the cat flap from anywhere and stay informed:
+Use the Flappie app to control the cat flap from anywhere and stay informed at all times:

-- Get real-time notifications when your cat uses the flap.
+- Receive real-time notifications when your cat uses the flap.

 - Manage settings and access rights conveniently from your smartphone.

-- Enjoy the opportunity to receive photos and videos of your cat, giving you an exciting insight into their life outside the home.
+- Enjoy the opportunity to receive photos and videos of your cat, giving you an exciting glimpse into its life outside the home.

 Frequently Asked Questions